Love what retinol does for your skin but also hate what retinol does to you skin?

 I refer to the fact that there is probably nothing better than this Vitamin-A derivative to fade the look of acne and hyperpigmentation, signs of premature ageing (think fine lines and wrinkles), and visibly reduce the appearance of mammoth pores.

-But retinol also has a deservedly bad rap for causing skin to dry out, flake, peel, go red and get scratchy.
+But retinol also makes skin dry out, flake, peel, go red and get scratchy.

 Enter bakuchiol: Retinol’s calmer, more natural, less angsty sibling.

 Bakuchiol (pronounced ba-coochy-ol) is a 100% natural ingredient extracted from seeds of the bakuchi or babchi plant (scientifically known as Psoralea Corylifolia) that’s native to Eastern Asia.

 A bakuchiol product works by boosting collagen production and increasing cellular turnover to brighten the complexion, sort out an uneven skin tone, steps up skin firmness and increase elasticity.

 It also refines and reduces the look of enlarged pores, improves skin texture, plumps up the skin, smoothes it texture and helps diminish the appearance of wrinkles and fine lines.

 And it does all this with an additional benefit: All studies on this plant-based ingredient have shown that bakuchiol doesn’t have any of the downside of retinol products, like the dryness, skin irritation and inflammation.